Esophageal Cancer: Diagnosis

-For this test, the doctor sprays your throat with a local anesthetic to numb the area.
-This helps reduce discomfort and gagging.
-Your doctor may also give you medication to reduce pain and a sedative to help you relax.
-Then, the doctor inserts a lighted tube with a tiny camera on the end, called an endoscope, through your mouth and down your throat into your esophagus.
-The doctor sees the picture from the scope on a monitor.
-These pictures of the inside of your esophagus let the doctor note any tissue that is not normal.
+Before the test, your healthcare provider will spray your throat with a local anesthetic to numb it.
+You may also get a sedative to help you relax.
+Your healthcare provider puts the endoscope through your mouth.
+It goes down your throat into your esophagus.
+Your healthcare provider sees the picture from the scope on a monitor.
+These pictures shoe any tissue that isn’t normal.

-An upper GI endoscopy takes about 30 minutes.
-You will stay in the testing area for about one to two hours until the sedative wears off.
+An upper endoscopy takes about 30 minutes.
+You’ll need to stay in the testing area for about one to two hours until the sedative wears off.

 This test can confirm if you have cancer in the esophagus.
 It can also show its size.
 If cancer is found, you may need other types of tests.
 These can show how far the cancer has spread.

 If needed, your healthcare provider can also insert tools through the endoscope to remove small pieces of tissue for testing.
 This is called a biopsy.
 Your healthcare provider sends the tissue to a lab.
 There, it’s looked at under a microscope by a special doctor called a pathologist.
 The pathologist can see if cancer is present.